-Planning and Development Objectives Policies To improve experience for public transit users.
-1-a.
-Changes to service hours to better serve public transit users will be considered based on recommendations in the 2019 Yellowknife Public Transit Review.
-1-b.
-More direct routes will be considered based on recommendations in the 2019 Yellowknife Public Transit Review.
+Planning and Development Objectives Policies 5-b.
+More direct routes will be considered based on recommendations in public transit studies.
 To attract new users to the public transit system.
-2-a.
+6-a.
 Service to currently unserved areas and improvements to underserved areas of the City will be considered.
-2-b.
+6-b.
 Service to the airport will be considered.
-2-c.
+6-c.
 Increased service frequency will be considered.
-2-d.
+6-d.
 Frequent and direct service between key activity areas (Old Town, Downtown, Recreation Hub, Old Airport Road, and Airport) will be considered.